Repetitive Motion Injuries

 - Avoid activity that makes your injury flare up.
 This will speed healing of both tendinitis and bursitis.

 - If using a hedge clipper caused you pain, avoid this activity and others like it.

 - If reaching overhead in your work has caused a repetitive motion injury, your occupational health manager may be able to redesign your job so you won't have to reach overhead.

-- Practice range-of-motion exercises, especially in tendinitis.
+- Practice range-of-motion exercises, especially with tendinitis.
 These are important to ensure minimal decrease in function.

 - Use splints or bands to decrease the strain on a tendon that occurs with sporting activities, such as tennis and golf.
 These devices may be bought over-the-counter or obtained from your doctor.

 - Tendinitis has an excellent prognosis with proper care.